shawnsandy/blacktie/README.md

 # Blacktie (beta)

- BlackTie is a framework agnostic reusable collection of Javascript and SASS utilities created to make it easy to customize FrontEnd frameworks like bootstrap, adding missing utilities and elements.
+ BlackTie is a framework agnostic reusable collection of UX/UI patterns, libraries and tools created to make it easy to customize and enhance FrontEnd frameworks like bootstrap, adding missing utilities and elements.

 ## Usage